 The most common cause has to do with an anterior hip subluxation, secondary to a hormonal imbalance.
-Once the hip is subluxated, the piriformis muscle will go into spasm, thus compressing the sciatic nerve and causing sciatica symptoms.
+Once the hip is subluxated, the piriformis muscle will go into spasm, thus compressing the Sciatic nerve and causing sciatica symptoms.
 And many will erroneously think, "I need to stretch this muscle in my butt."
 Stretching the piriformis muscle will make it feel better initially, and only exacerbates the whole condition.
 Knowing how to check for this and address the anterior hip subluxation is important.
 This is the simple part of the solution.

-The more complex portion of the solution has to do with addressing the hormonal imbalance and helping the person with the sciatica know what to do to fully remedy the problem.
+The more complex portion of the solution has to do with addressing the hormonal imbalance and helping the person with the Sciatica know what to do to fully remedy the problem.
 Giving specific instructions to address all the components to this problem so it is fully corrected is vital.
 Missing any part of the equation can lead to this condition becoming chronic and may result in other health concerns down the road.

-OF NOTE: stretching the piriformis muscle is the worst thing a person could do if they have this condition.
+OF NOTE: stretching the piriformis muscle is the worst thing a person could do with this condition.

 Bed rest is not recommended.
 Reduce your activity for the first couple of days.
 Then, slowly start your usual activities after that.
 Avoid heavy lifting or twisting of your back for the first 6 weeks after the pain begins.
 You should start exercising again after 2-3 weeks.
 This should include exercises to strengthen your abdomen and improve flexibility of your spine.
 You and your doctor will know if this is possible for you based on what your symptoms are and if there is improvement.

-Addressing the underlying cause is always prudent.
-Working with a Holistic Chiropractor is the best method for relieving sciatic pain, as most cases are due to pinching and pressure on the sciatic nerve, secondary to an anterior hip subluxation.
-With spinal manipulation by a trained chiropractor, sciatica is a condition that can be handled quite easily.
+Working with a Holistic Chiropractor is the best method for relieving Sciatic pain, as most cases are due to pinching and pressure on the Sciatic nerve, secondary to an anterior hip subluxation.
+With spinal manipulation by a trained chiropractor, Sciatica is a condition that can be handled quite easily.
 With simple muscle tests, your Holistic Chiropractor can determine the cause of your sciatica and the best course of treatment for your condition.
-Always be sure to treat the cause of the sciatica and not just the symptom.
+Always be sure to treat the cause of the Sciatica and not just the symptom.

 Sometimes, sciatica can get better on its own.
 However, it is common for it to return.
 That is why it is best to see a Holistic Chiropractor for this condition.
 If your sciatica stays with you for more than 3 days, alternative treatment with a Holistic Chiropractor is warranted.